christinecui/SCADH/README.md

 Hui Cui, Lei Zhu, Jingjing Li, Yang Yang, Liqiang Nie

-The paper has been received by IEEE Transactions on Image Processing, doi: 10.1109/TIP.2019.2940693.
+The paper has been received by IEEE Transactions on Image Processing.

+doi: 10.1109/TIP.2019.2940693.

 ·Prerequisites